XPLSG/PercentCalcAGE/README.md

-# yuzdehesaplama
+# PercentCalcAGE
+By Ahmet Yavuz
-Made in Turkey, By XPLSG With Python
+Made in Turkey
+Created with Python